-Your will , will also outline who will be in charge of your estate.
-This person is called an “Executor” and you can havwe more than one.
+Your will also appoints who will administer your estate and carry out your wishes after you die.
+This person is called an “Executor” and you can have more than one.

 Your executor will then do their best to make sure your wishes are followed.

 Your will doesn’t have to be on special paper or use a lot of legal language.

 A document is a valid will as long as it: